 The Consumer Unit's journalism has gone from strength to strength, which is what makes it an exciting place to work.
-But we can be contentious and hard-hitting, and this can put companies and/or individuals on their guard.
-Every fact we broadcast can be placed under the highest scrutiny.
-So too can every exchange we have with an individual or company during the production period.
-Nowadays, company spokesmen and lawyers are as familiar with the BBC's Editorial Guidelines as we are, and will not hesitate to quote them extensively.

-A company may make fourteen official complaints about us.
+But we can be contentious and hard hitting, and this can put companies and/or individuals on their guard.
+Every fact we broadcast, every statement we make in the course of our research, every approach for interview, every "fact" we record from our case studies, can be placed under the highest scrutiny.
+A company may make 14 official complaints about us.
 Yet if just one is upheld we have to broadcast an apology.

 So we have to get it right.
 We have to be confident we can substantiate every claim we make.
 Therefore it is essential that every member of the team adopts a professional and well-disciplined approach to work.
 The highest standards of research and recording of research are paramount.
-The Watchdog database provides us with an unrivalled source of information, but we have to manage that information and respect our obligations to protect personal data...more details on this in the section on the use of the database.

-Decisions about secret recordings, doorstepping and the use of whistleblowers have to be carefully considered.
-We must reflect the view of the companies we report on in what we broadcast about them.
+Decisions about secret recording or doorstepping have to be carefully considered.
+We must reflect the view of the companies and individuals we report on in what we broadcast about them.

-Showing on screen a short, uncontroversial shot of a car or computer that isn't the one you're talking about may on the face of it seem harmless enough.
-In fact it could lead to Ofcom upholding a complaint and the programme being publicly criticised for its methods.
+Showing on screen-a short, uncontroversial shot of a car or computer that isn't the one you're talking about may on the face of it seem harmless enough.
+In fact it could lead to the Broadcasting Standards Commission (or in future - Ofcom) upholding a complaint and the programme being publicly criticised for its methods.
 NEVER, EVER, BE TEMPTED TO CUT CORNERS!

 The main defence against complaints about our work is fairness and accuracy.
 If what we say is the truth there is nothing the most hostile company can do.
 If what we say is fair there is likely to be little scope for comeback.
-Working for Consumer Unit programmes demands the highest standard of BBC journalism.
+But we must always offer the opportunity of a right to reply.
+Working for The Consumer Unit programmes demands the highest standard of BBC journalism.

-We are governed by the BBC Editorial Guidelines and Ofcom.
-You need a thorough working knowledge of the guidelines, which were updated after the Neil Report in the wake of the Hutton Enquiry.
-The Editorial Guidelines also include the Ofcom Broadcasting Code in full.
-Everyone should have a copy of the guidelines (a red and grey book) and the most up to date version will always be on the BBC website at www.bbc.co.uk/editorialguidelines What follows is designed to help you meet these exacting standards, as well as to help you to settle in.
+We are governed by the BBC Producer Guidelines and the Broadcasting Standards Commission code on fairness.
+The guidelines are largely based on the code but you need a thorough working knowledge of both.
+What follows is designed to help you meet this exacting standard as well as to help you to settle in.
 It's a great place to work.
 Enjoy!
-And remember, no one knows everything..... if in doubt, shout!
+And remember, no one knows everything.... if in doubt, shout!